LTCFEDS.gov Privacy Notice

 How to access and correct your information

-It is important that you can access and review your account information and make corrections to it as necessary.
-If you are a FLTCIP enrollee, create or log into your My LTCFEDS account to manage some of the information we have on file for you.
-Please note that you may be unable to access or modify all your information online.
-If you have any questions about accessing additional account information, please call Customer Service at 1-800-LTC-FEDS (1-800-582-3337) TTY 711.
+It's important to us that you can access and review your account information and make any necessary corrections.
+Create or sign in to your My LTCFEDS account to manage the information we have on file for you.
+If you have any questions about accessing your account, please call Customer Service at 1-800-LTC-FEDS (1-800-582-3337) TTY 711.

 Cookies and other tracking technologies